Hum, Istria County

 Hum (Italian: Colmo; German: Cholm) is a settlement, administratively located in the town of Buzet, in the central part of Istria, Croatia.
 The elevation is 349 meters or 1,145 feet.
-Due to its size, Hum is considered by some to be one of the smallest towns in the world.
+Hum is considered by some to be one of the smallest towns in the world.

 History

 On its western side, the town is enclosed by walls and on the remaining sides houses are built into the defensive walls.
 It was first mentioned in documents dating from 1102, at which time it was called Cholm which is derived from the Italian name Colmo.
 A bell and watch tower was built in 1552 as part of the town's defenses beside the town loggia.

 The town's parish church of the Assumption of Mary, with its classical facade was built in 1802 on the site of an earlier church which was built by the local master Juraj Gržinić.

 The "Hum Glagolitic wall writings" are preserved in the church, written in the formative period of Glagolitic (the second half of the 12th century) and they are one of the oldest examples of Croatian Glagolitic literary culture in the Middle Ages.
 The town's museum displays a few Glagolitic writings.